 Could this be punishment of behavior that does not meet expectations?
 We think so.
 Looking at behavior in the early rounds of the experiment, when people do not have any information on actual behavior, we see that average contributions are higher in groups with at least one attractive person compared to groups with no attractive people.
-Contributions are 52% and 44% respectively in the very first round.
+Contributions are 56% and 46% respectively in the very first round.
 This pattern holds for the first three rounds.
-By round four though, contributions in groups with at least one attractive person start to decline rapidly, and by round 8, contributions are 28% in groups with at least one attractive person and 45% in groups with no attractive people.
+By round four though, contributions in groups with at least one attractive person start to decline, and by round 6, contributions are 44% in groups with at least one attractive person and 60% in groups with no attractive people.
 Contributions remain higher in groups with no attractive people for the remainder of the 40 rounds of the experiment.

 What is remarkable about this result is that if people base reciprocity solely on met or unmet expectations on behavior, then there should be no difference in Table 4.
 The presence of an attractive person in the group should not matter.
-That it does suggests that people react differently to the same actions of attractive and unattractive people.19
+That it does suggests that people react differently to the same actions of attractive and unattractive people.

 In sum, it appears that people discriminate based on beauty stereotypes.
-Attractive men and women are given the benefit of the doubt when group members do not see performance, even though they contribute amounts similar to unattractive men and women.
+Attractive people are given the benefit of the doubt when group members do not see performance, even though they contribute amounts similar to unattractive people.
 Indeed, the presence of beauty engenders more mutual cooperation, and this may explain the beauty premium.
 However, when group members can evaluate performance, the presence of beauty engenders less cooperation.
-People seem to expect attractive men and women to be more cooperative than average.
+People seem to expect attractive people to be more cooperative than average.
 When they are not, others are less cooperative with them, and the beauty premium disappears.